umine-io/ProMiner/README.md

 ### Overclocking your nvidia GPUs
 double click `custom_oc.sh` on the desktop, change... and hit 'save' and reboot the system by click reboot button in xubuntu top left menu.

+## Normal Working Condition
+* Only Power and Ethernet is required
+* -10c~30c Room temperature

+For powerful GPUs, we recommand some air flow for the machine, either use 12cm fan installed on the back of the rig or setup some air flow in the room.

 ## Diagnose